Sexual Harassment in Higher Education is Illegal

 - A professor who continually makes jokes of a sexual nature in the classroom;

-- A registration advisor who tells a student he or she might be able to get into a class if the student dates the advisor;
+- A registration advisor who tells a student they might be able to get into a class if the student dates the advisor;

-- An admissions officer who tells a prospective student that the advisor will put in a "good word" for the prospective student if he or she dates the advisor;
+- An admissions officer who tells a prospective student that the advisor will put in a "good word" for the prospective student if they dates the advisor;

 - A financial assistance advisor who tells a student that "if you have sex with me, I can look out for scholarships for you;"